acoburn/interterm2014/moliere/src/moliere.md

         new NewPhrase el: '.new-phrase'
         new Language el: '.language'

-End of the jQuery function
+End of the jQuery document.ready wrapper

     )